Resin vs. Epoxy: What’s the Difference?

 Different Composition Types

 • Epoxy resin results from a chemical reaction between a resin and its corresponding hardener, often termed a "curer."
 It's a thermosetting material that permanently sets and hardens when exposed to heat.
 It has strong adhesive properties, durability, and resistance against heat and chemicals.
+You can also use epoxy resin on fabric, offering flexibility in creative and functional projects where durability and adhesion are essential.

 • Polyester resin, another common thermosetting material, is more brittle than epoxy resin.
 It's used in reinforcement applications, such as fiberglass repair kits.
 Polyester resin is also cost-effective and shared in the marine industry.